Sunburn Prevention Tips

 Cons: It does not mention being waterproof.
 This means, if your dog goes swimming, plan on reapplying.

-How to Apply Sunscreen to Dogs
+How To Apply Sunscreen To Dogs

-First, always test a small area on your dog’s skin to see if they have an allergic reaction before applying it all over.
+Test It First: Always test a small area on your dog’s skin to see if they have an allergic reaction before applying it all over.
 If everything looks OK, apply a thin layer of the dog sunblock to the most exposed spots on your dog.

 Dog UV Shirt